 Generally Thais are quite open to western ideas and behaviour but within certain limits.
 One should realise the King of Thailand is absolutely respected by Thai people and the monarchy should in no way be questioned or criticised.
 The majority of Thais (96%) are Buddhist and there are thousands of wats (temples) throughout the country including two small wats on the east coast and on the north end of Koh Lanta.
 When visiting a wat, wear appropriate clothing...beach shorts and tank tops are not appropriate.
 Monks should not be touched by women.
 The 2-handed “wai” greeting is common in Thailand.
 You may return the greeting with a smile, eyes cast downward and a slight bow or you should simply smile and say thank you.
 It is best that you do not initiate a “wai” as there is a protocol as to who should “wai” first.
 Thais are not used to skimpy clothing and topless or nude sunbathing is frowned upon.

 Although we do not promote ourselves as a family oriented resort we do regularly welcome families, mainly during the green season, especially from Thailand and nearby countries.
 Most of these families have selected us so as to enjoy the tranquility of our surroundings, the good clean air found amongst the tropical vegetation and the fact that we are right on a beach where children enjoy collecting shells, chasing crabs, kicking a ball or building a sand castle!
-A children’s menu is also available at our restaurants.However an advance notice is to be given, and this service is subject to the babysitters’ availability.
+A children’s menu is also available at our restaurants.Baby sitting is also available with one day advance notice to be given and subject to the babysitters’ availability.

-We have on occasion had requests to set aside an area that caters specifically to activities for children and keep them gainfully occupied, especially on rainy days.
-In response, we have decided to allocate a small area for that purpose.
+On occasion we have had requests to set aside an area that caters specifically to activities for toddlers and keep them occupied, especially on rainy days.
+In response, we have decided to allocate a room for that purpose.
 We would not dare to call it a “Kids Club”.
-They is simply a game/ play room; one for the younger ones (mainly 4 to 8 years old) furnished with basic child-minded games; one for the older children, up to 8 years old, where a couple of play station are available for their enjoyment.
-This children’s corner operates from 9:00 a.m. to 6:00 p.m. excluding a lunch break from 12:00 noon. to 1:00 p.m.
+It is simply a Toddlers' Day Care Room; one for the younger ones furnished with basic child-minded games and a couple of play station.
+This facility operates from 9:00 a.m. to 6:00 p.m. excluding a lunch break from 12:00 noon. to 1:00 p.m.

 One of our staff is on standby to supervise the children during the opening hours.
-Note: children who do not behave properly will be asked to leave the Children’s Corner.
-Please note that this Game/play room is closed from November to April.
+Note: children who do not behave properly will be asked to leave the facility.
+This facility is only open during the green season and closed from November to April.